Privacy Policy

 We may aggregate, de-identify, and/or anonymize any information collected through the Site or Services such that such information is no longer linked to your personally identifiable information.
 We may use and share this aggregated and anonymized information (non-Personal Information) for any purpose, including without limitation, for research and marketing purposes, and may also share such data with our affiliates and third parties, including advertisers, promotional partners and others.

 Anonymized, de-identified data is also used for internal business reporting purposes such as tracking software usage over time, user growth by region over time, as well as used to improve in-software features.
+We may share the information we have collected about you, including Personal Information, as disclosed at the time you provide your information and as described in this Privacy Policy.

 We give you many choices regarding our use and disclosure of your Personal Information for marketing purposes.
 (Please note that EU residents may have different options described below).